Although comprising a mere 1.4 kilograms of the total body weight, the brain is the most indispensable, complex, and

 The therapist then directs the person’s mind towards more pleasant thoughts and emotions, thus changing his/her perception of the incident.
-At Safe House, we incorporate EMDR therapy as an integral part of our treatment plans for individuals grappling with various conditions.
+At Safe House, we incorporate eye movement treatment and EMDR therapy as an integral part of our treatment plans for individuals grappling with various conditions.

 When Can EMDR be Used?